Dates: 12 November – 19 December, 2014

 11:00 – 18:00 daily, except Sundays

-, member of the curatorial team of the forthcoming 19th edition of the
+In collaboration with Associação Cultural Videobrasil, Delfina Foundation presents a compilation of video works selected by João Laia, member of the curatorial team of the forthcoming 19th edition of the Contemporary Art Festival Sesc_Videobrasil.

 Expanding on Delfina Foundation’s autumn programme on Autonomy, this display draws together some of the most pressing topics that emerged during the last edition of the Videobrasil Festival such as subjective experience, identity and desire.
 The videos investigate how cities and their symbolic borders shape an individual’s perception of ‘self’ and how, in return, people influence urban environments through their personal aspirations and beliefs.